+In 2018, Gaurav was awarded the Indian Law Review Early Career Prize for Case/Legislative Notes for his article analysing the shortcomings in a decision delivered by the Supreme Court of India on executive law-making power.
 In 2017, Gaurav worked with the Hungarian Helsinki Committee on a proposed reform to include non-custodial sanctions in the Hungarian criminal law relating to petty offences.
 Prior to joining CEU, Gaurav was a Research Associate at the School of Policy and Governance and a core member of the Hub for Education Law and Policy at the Azim Premji University (APU), Bengaluru.
 In his time at APU, his work involved providing teaching assistance as well as tutoring courses on aspects of the legal system in India.
 As a qualified advocate, he also assisted the Azim Premji Foundation in drafting their amicus curiae briefs on better implementing the Right to Education before a number of High Courts and the Supreme Court of India.
 After graduating from NALSAR University of Law, Hyderabad in 2012, Gaurav worked as an Associate in the Capital Markets practice area for Trilegal, a premier full-service law firm in Mumbai.

 Gaurav is currently the Regional Correspondent for India at the Oxford Human Rights Hub.
 In 2018, he will be part of the iCONnect - Blog of the International Journal of Constitutional Law team.
 Previously, Gaurav has served on the editorial board of the Indian Journal of Constitutional Law in 2011-12, as the Notes Editor for the Jindal Global Law Review in 2009-10, as well as a consulting editor for the Commissioning Division of LexisNexis Butterworths in 2013.